SpreeHertz/aternos-afk-abuser/index.md

     details: Kill mobs on its own.
   - title: Respawns
     details: If dead, it doesn't sit on the main screen.
 It gets back to work.
-  - title: WebViewer
+  - title: Open source
-    details: View what your bot is doing on the browser.
+    details: You are free to read the code and modify this bot as per your requirements.
 ---